Pacific Blue Marlin

 Migration and breeding:

 Typical location: Open ocean along continental shelf drop off, ocean mountains and canyons, current and weed lines.
-Gatherings of bait schools such as tuna, mahi mahi and squid are likely Pacific Blue Marlin haunts.
+Gatherings of bait schools such as tuna, mahi-mahi, and squid are likely Pacific Blue Marlin haunts.

 Fighting characteristics: Very strong and exceptionally fast fish which can test not only the angler and tackle but the entire crew.
 The capture of a large Blue is definitely a team effort.
 Usually fights deeper than a Black or Striped Marlin.
 Large Blues will often spool large reels in a very short amount of time.
-Will continually reverse direction which makes capturing Blues more difficult for the boat driver then other billfish.
+Will continually reverse direction which makes capturing Blues more difficult for the boat driver than other billfish.